pasrom/Applied-Robotics-Project/README.md

 # Steering the roboter with a Logitech Controller

 With the Logitech Controller it is possible to send a twist message to the roboter.
 With the left **joystick** you steer the roboter, but you have to press the **LB** Button during steering.
-The **RB** Button will reset the ORB SLAM2 and the odometry of the roboter.
+The **LB** Button also resets the trajectory, this means the controller has higer priority than the trajectory.
+The **RB** Button will reset the ORB SLAM2, the odometry of the roboter and also the scale factor of the published ORB SLAM2 messages.

 ![Logitech Controller](https://www.logitechg.com/assets/47832/9/f310-gaming-gamepad-images.png)